colshrapnel/phpdelusions.net/stackoverflow.md

 ---

-I am strongly convinced that the idea is viable.
-But I am sure that overlooked many important issues, because it's hard to consider all edge cases from just a single point of view.
-That's why I hope for a discussion.
-And I believe that Meta site of Stack Overflow is the right place for such a discussion.
-The only outcome with which I don't agree in advance is to leave evarything as is.
+I am strongly convinced that the idea is viable and it can revive Stack Overflow.
+But surely I overlooked many important issues, because it's hard to consider all edge cases from just a single point of view.
+That's why I am posting here on the Meta site of Stack Overflow and looking for feedback.
+The only outcome I refuse to accept is leaving everything as is.
 Simply because it's a road to decline.
-And I am sure that in this case someone else will inevitably create a Q&A site, where anyone can ask a programming question without being reproached for having a problem of not that global calibre.
+And in this case someone else will inevitably create another Q&A site, where anyone can ask a programming question without being reproached for having a problem of not that global calibre.